nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

   Use system date and/or time and adjust with an offset to create values in fixture data.
 The code will apply logic based on the current system time and the input data.
 This is a simple approach that works well in most cases.

 * __Control system time__
-  Sometimes you can't use fixture data: For example, in the [Greeter kata](https://github.com/wix/tdd-katas), a salutation changes through the course of the day.
-We obviously can't write tests that only pass in the morning.
-Instead we need to control system time.
+  In the [Greeter kata](https://github.com/wix/tdd-katas), a salutation changes through the course of the day.
+The only way to test the different scenarios is to take control of system time.

   Most languages have a way to control system time in code.
   * [Java](https://www.baeldung.com/java-override-system-time)